wesbosse/botwes/README.md

 ___

 ## The Problem
 Simply put: Simple Poll sucks for our use case.
 Students are able to see peers' answers before they submit their own.
 In order to get accurate knowledge checks, the poll should not reveal the distribution of answers until AFTER students are finished voting.
+Example of our current poll system:

 <img src="assets/sp_bad.png" style="max-width:30%">